contourpy/contourpy/docs/user_guide/name.rst

 mpl2005
 ^^^^^^^

-The original 2005 Matplotlib algorithm, modified to conform to the ``contourpy`` API and so that it can be wrapped using `pybind11`_.
+The original 2005 Matplotlib algorithm, modified to conform to the ContourPy API and so that it can be wrapped using `pybind11`_.
 Does not support any of ``corner_mask``, ``quad_as_tri``, ``threads`` or ``z_interp``.